Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Introduction

-Due to practical resource constraints in wireless networks and on the client side, all clients may not participate in model training in every global round, which motivates partial client selection for model training \cite{pervej2025resource,zhang2022joint,saha2022data,yao2023gomore,chen2024efficient}.
-In our earlier work \cite{pervej2025resource}, we proposed a resource-aware \ac{hfl} with partial client participation, where clients were selected to optimize a weighted objective function that strikes a balance between the number of local \ac{sgd} steps and the corresponding energy expense. \bblue{\cite{zhang2022joint} used a heuristic method to configure client scheduling, client's local training rounds, and radio resource allocations jointly to train a \ac{fedavg}-based algorithm in wireless network}. \bblue{Data quality was quantified by data volume and label heterogeneity in \cite{saha2022data}, which was then leveraged} to select subset clients for model training . \bblue{Partial client participation was also optimized in \cite{yao2023gomore}, where the clients' trained local models were used for updating the global model when the uplink transmissions from the clients were error-free, whereas the previous round's global model was reused when the uplink transmissions were erroneous.} Recently, \cite{chen2024efficient} not only considered partial client selection for \ac{fl} in resource-constrained wireless networks but also proposed partial model aggregations: only a few layers of the entire model are exchanged and aggregated.
+Due to practical resource constraints in wireless networks and on the client side, not all clients may participate in model training in every global round, motivating partial client selection for model training \cite{pervej2025resource,zhang2022joint,saha2022data,yao2023gomore,chen2024efficient}.
+In our earlier work \cite{pervej2025resource}, we proposed a resource-aware \ac{hfl} with partial client participation, in which clients were selected to optimize a weighted objective function that balances the number of local \ac{sgd} steps and the associated energy cost. \cite{zhang2022joint} used a heuristic method to jointly configure client scheduling, local training rounds, and radio resource allocations to train a \ac{fedavg}-based algorithm in a wireless network.
+Data quality was quantified by data volume and label heterogeneity in \cite{saha2022data}, which was then leveraged to select a subset of clients for model training.
+Partial client participation was also optimized in \cite{yao2023gomore}, where clients' trained local models were used to update the global model when client uplink transmissions were error-free, whereas the previous round's global model was reused when they were erroneous.
+Recently, \cite{chen2024efficient} not only considered partial client selection for \ac{fl} in resource-constrained wireless networks but also proposed partial model aggregations: only a few layers of the entire model are exchanged and aggregated.

 Model pruning \cite{liu2018rethinking} and quantization \cite{polino2018model} are the other two prominent avenues to alleviate clients' limited computational power and communication overheads.
 While model pruning and model quantization are intended to mitigate resource constraints and leverage similar ideas, they differ largely in theory.
 In model pruning, some of the neurons of the \ac{ml} models are pruned to reduce the training overhead.
 In contrast, all parameters are quantized in model quantization, and the training happens with the quantized parameters.
 Naturally, some recent works \cite{chen2024adaptive,pervej2024hierarchical,wang2023performance,kim2023green} utilized these concepts for performing \ac{fl} in wireless networks.
 In particular, \cite{chen2024adaptive,pervej2024hierarchical} propose leveraging model pruning and optimizing the pruning ratio based on available resources at the client and network sides.
 Besides, \cite{wang2023performance} and \cite{kim2023green} advocate choosing the quantization levels according to the available wireless and computation resources.